Skip to main content

 Beyond its effects on the physical structure of blood vessels, estrogen is a central player in regulating the body’s cholesterol balance.
 A standard lipid panel measures several markers, but the interplay between them tells a deeper story.
 Estrogen helps maintain healthy levels of HDL cholesterol.

 HDL particles act as scavengers, transporting cholesterol from the arteries back to the liver for processing and removal.
 Suppressing estrogen, particularly with AIs, is consistently shown to lower HDL levels.
 This reduction in HDL impairs the body’s ability to clear cholesterol from the vasculature, tipping the scales toward a more atherogenic lipid profile.
-Even if total cholesterol and LDL appear within normal limits, a declining HDL is a significant factor that warrants close attention.
+Even if total cholesterol and LDL appear within normal limits, a declining HDL is a significant cardiovascular risk factor that warrants close attention.

 The following table outlines the distinct, yet complementary, roles of testosterone and estrogen in maintaining cardiovascular health, and what occurs when that balance is disrupted by estrogen suppression.